jax-ml/jax/docs/new_docs/101/pytrees.md

 practice programs pass around richer structures: a neural network's parameters might live in a dictionary of arrays with meaningful names, a dataset might be a list of dicts, and so on.
-JAX has built-in support for such nested structures, which it calls **pytrees**, and every JAX transformation handles them natively.
+JAX has built-in support for such nested structures, which it calls **pytrees**.
 This page explains the pytree abstraction, the utilities for working with pytrees, and some common gotchas and patterns.

 ## What is a pytree?

-A pytree is a container-like structure built out of container-like Python objects.
-A pytree can include lists, tuples, and dicts, nested arbitrarily.
-A *leaf* is anything that's not a container — such as an array, or a scalar.
-(A single leaf on its own also counts as a pytree.)
+A pytree is a recursive structure: either a *leaf*, or a container of pytrees.
+Containers can be lists, tuples, and dicts, nested arbitrarily.
+A pytree *leaf* is anything that's not a container, like an array.
+A pytree *node* is anything that's not a leaf.

 Here are some example pytrees, using {func}`jax.tree.leaves` to extract the flattened leaves from each: